-Beneficiary Your beneficiary is eligible for a payment of any funds remaining in your member contribution account and life insurance benefits upon your death.
+Beneficiary Your beneficiary is eligible for a payment of any funds remaining in your member contribution account and any life insurance benefits you may have upon your death.
 You may designate a beneficiary or beneficiaries on the Designation of Beneficiary (VRS-2).
 Benefit Payout Option When you apply for service retirement, you elect how you want to receive your benefit.
 You choose one of the benefit payout options, depending on your eligibility: Basic Benefit, Survivor Option, Basic Benefit with the Partial Lump-Sum Option Payment (PLOP), Survivor Option with the PLOP or Advance Pension Option.
 The option you elect is irrevocable.
 That means you cannot change it once you retire, with the exception of the Survivor Option under some conditions.
 Bona Fide Break in Service A bona fide break in service is a break of at least one full calendar month from your retirement date.
 This break must occur over a period you normally would work.
-Periods of leave with or without pay do not count toward satisfying this break in service.
+Periods of leave with or without pay, summer breaks or intersession periods do not count toward satisfying this break in service.
 Child Support Liens The Department of Social Services may file child support liens against proceeds payable under the VRS Group Life Insurance Program.
 VRS is required to pay life insurance proceeds to the Department of Social Services to satisfy any outstanding child support obligations at your death.
 Consumer Price Index for All Urban Consumers The cost-of-living adjustment (COLA) is based on the Consumer Price Index for all Urban Consumers (CPI-U) published by the U.S. Bureau of Labor Statistics.
 The CPI-U is defined as a measure of the average change over time in the prices paid by urban consumers for goods and services, such as food, housing, apparel, transportation, medical care, recreation, education, communication and other goods and services.
 Cost-of-Living Adjustment (COLA) Cost-of-living adjustments (COLAs) allow your retirement benefit to keep pace with inflation.
 The COLA is based on the Consumer Price Index for all Urban Consumers (CPI-U), published by the U.S. Bureau of Labor Statistics and updated each July 1.
 During years of no inflation or deflation, the COLA will be 0 percent.
 For more information about the COLA, see Chapter 12-Receiving Retirement and Deferred Compensation Plan Payments.
 Covered Employment Covered employment is a full-time permanent, salaried position with an employer that participates in VRS.
 Some part-time permanent, salaried state positions also are covered under VRS.
-Creditable Compensation Creditable compensation is your annual salary, not including overtime pay, payment of a temporary nature or payments for extra duties.
+Creditable Compensation Creditable compensation is your annual salary, not including overtime pay, payment of a temporary nature or payments for extra duties, such as pay for teachers who provide coaching or act as an advisor for special activities.
 Creditable Service Creditable service includes active service for each month you are working in a covered position as well as credit for prior service you may purchase or additional service you may be granted.
-Creditable service counts toward vesting.
-Creditable service is used to determine your eligibility for retirement and to calculate your retirement benefit.
-It also counts toward qualifying for the retiree health insurance credit.
-Death-in-Service Benefit If you die while you are an active member ("in service"), your beneficiary or your spouse, natural or legally adopted minor child or parent may be eligible for a death-in-service benefit in addition to life insurance benefits.
+Creditable service counts toward vesting in the defined benefit and defined contribution components.
+Creditable service is used to determine your eligibility for retirement and to calculate your retirement benefit under the defined benefit component.
+It also counts toward qualifying for the retiree health insurance credit if offered by your employer.
+Death-in-Service If you die while you are an active member ("in service"), your beneficiary may be eligible for a death-in-service